8 Ways To Repair a USB Drive

 USB drives can become corrupted due to software errors, viruses, or power surges.
 This can cause the drive to become unreadable or inaccessible.

-USB drives may not work properly if they are not connected properly to the computer.
+Make sure the USB drives connect properly to the computer or they may not work.
 This can be due to a faulty USB port or a loose connection.

 Firmware is the software that controls the operation of the drive, and it needs to be updated regularly; outdated firmware can cause USB drives to malfunction or become unreadable.